Oliver Rasmussen: 2018

 Rasmussen started his single-seater career off with Jenzer Motorsport at the opening round of the 2018 Italian F4 Championship.
-Rasmussen completed the first ten races with 4 retirements and a best finish of 11th, a string of 3 retirements in a row starting at Monza's 2nd race left Rasmussen the only one of the 6 Jenzer drivers without a point.
-In race 2 at the Misano round a season best finish of 8th ended Rasmussen's points drought.
-Things were looking good for him until the 3rd race he sustained a heavy crash with Prema driver Amna Al Qubaisi.
+Rasmussen completed the first ten races with four retirements and a best finish of 11th, a string of three retirements in a row starting at Monza's second race left Rasmussen the only one of the six Jenzer drivers without a point.
+In race 2 at the Misano round, a season best finish of eighth ended Rasmussen's points drought.
+Things were looking good for him until the third race he sustained a heavy crash with Prema driver Amna Al Qubaisi.
 The closest Rasmussen got to the points was a 13th-place finish, he ended the season 24th and last of his teammates.

 2019

-He returned for the following season but this time for Prema Powerteam and with his first race of the season he beat his entire tally from the previous year.
-In the second race Rasmussen was handed a ten-second penalty for overtaking under the safety car resulting in a 14th-place finish.
-Despite a lot of good results, including three 4th places and a pole position at Imola it took until the final round of the season for Rasmussen to take a podium where he placed 3rd in the first and third race at Monza.
-Before his double podium Rasmussen was 10th in the championship but ended up finishing 7th, 6 points behind his nearest competitor.
+Rasmussen returned for the following season but this time for Prema Powerteam and with his first race of the season he beat his entire tally from the previous year.
+In the second race, Rasmussen was handed a ten-second penalty for overtaking under the safety car resulting in a 14th-place finish.
+Despite a lot of good results, including three fourth places and a pole position at Imola it took until the final round of the season for Rasmussen to take a podium where he placed 3rd in the first and third race at Monza.
+Before his double podium, Rasmussen was tenth in the championship but ended up finishing seventh, six points behind his nearest competitor.

 ADAC F4

 Rasmussen raced with Prema Powerteam in the ADAC Formula 4 in 2019.
 The first round of the season got off to a bad start, as he retired after he sustained damage crashing into Prema teammate Paul Aron.
-A handful of good results and points followed before he scored a career best 2nd and first podium of the season at Zandvoort due to Dennis Hauger and Gianluca Petecof crashing in the later stages of the race.
+A handful of good results and points followed before he scored a career best second and first podium of the season at Zandvoort due to Dennis Hauger and Gianluca Petecof crashing in the later stages of the race.
 Rasmussen went on to finish on the podium once more and end the season in 12th behind Paraguayan Joshua Dürksen.

 Toyota Racing Series

 mtec Motorsport and Rasmussen joined forced as he entered the Toyota Racing Series for the first time in 2020.
 He finished 11th with two podiums, one fastest lap and 158 points.
-His best result was 2nd, a race in which he shared the podium with FIA Formula 1 driver Yuki Tsunoda and FIA Formula 3 driver Lirim Zendeli.
+His best result was second, a race in which he shared the podium with FIA Formula 1 driver Yuki Tsunoda and FIA Formula 3 driver Lirim Zendeli.